 Delaware has just three districts to record quitclaim deeds—New Castle County, Kent County, and Sussex County.

-- Fees: Fees vary by county.
+Fees vary by county.

-- Your fees in Kent County start at $36.00 as a document fee, then $10.00 per page and $5.00 for each tax parcel.
+Fees in Kent County start at $36.00 document fee, then a $10.00 per page fee and $5.00 for each tax parcel number.

-- Fees in New Castle County are $13.00 per page and $3.00 for each parcel description.
+Fees in New Castle County are $13.00 per page and $3.00 for each parcel description.
 There is also a $30.00 document fee and another $5.00 technology fee for each document as well.

-- Deeds in Sussex County are $9.00 per page, plus a maintenance fee of $1.00 per document.
+Deeds in Sussex County are a $30.00 document surcharge fee, $9.00 per page fee, plus a maintenance fee of $1.00 per document.

-- Paper size 8.5 x 11 inches for each document
+Paper size 8.5 x 11 inches for each document

-- A 2.5” top margin for the first page and at least three-fourths inch (0.75”) margin for all other pages
+At least two and a half inches (2.5”) top margin for the first page and at least three-fourths inch (0.75”) margin for all other pages

-- A right margin of at least three-fourths inch (0.75”)
+A right margin of at least three-fourths inch (0.75”)

 How to Write & File a Quitclaim Deed in Delaware

 You must create and file your quitclaim deed in one of just three counties in Delaware.
 You might also be able to utilize e-filing to record your deed in some circumstances.

-- A signature from a notary public
+- Grantor’s signature acknowledged by a notary public (name, title, expiration date)

 - An accurate legal description of the property

-Step 3: Once you have everything completed, file the quitclaim deed with the county in which the property sits.
-Be sure that you also pay the fees associated with filing the deed in the correct county.
+Once you have completed everything, file the quitclaim deed with the county where the property sits.
+Be sure to pay the fees associated with filing the deed in the correct county.